 By The SeaLife Staff

 Underwater LED lights for photos and videos have become very popular recently.
 Mainly because battery and LED technology has evolved rapidly in the past few years; batteries have become more powerful and LED’s have become brighter and more efficient.
+Some divers have asked if underwater strobes are destined for extinction in favor of photo-videos lights.
+Hardly, and for several reasons.
+Here are some of the important trade-offs to consider when deciding to purchase a strobe versus photo-video light.

 The Sea Dragon Universal Flash (SL963) uses a fiber optic cable to sync with any camera with a built-in flash.